contentauth/c2pa-python/docs/native-resources-management.md

 A Python bug raises an exception with a traceback.
 A native memory bug terminates the process, and the operating system reports it as a signal, since the failure happens outside anything Python's exception machinery watches.

 SIGSEGV, segmentation fault, comes from the hardware: the CPU traps on a read or write to memory the process is not allowed to touch, and the kernel delivers SIGSEGV.
 This fires when a pointer no longer points at accessible memory, for instance freed memory the allocator has unmapped.
-Freeing memory does not always unmap it, though.
-Allocators often keep the pages and reuse them for a later allocation, so reading through a freed pointer frequently succeeds anyway, silently returning another object's bytes and corrupting state far from the code responsible.
-SIGSEGV is what happens on the unlucky path, when the pages are actually gone.
+Freeing memory does not always unmap it.
+Allocators often keep the pages and reuse them for a later allocation, so reading through a freed pointer often succeeds anyway, returning another object's bytes and corrupting state far from the code responsible.
+SIGSEGV happens on the unlucky path, when the pages are gone.

 SIGABRT, abort, comes from software: a program calls `abort()` on itself after detecting a broken invariant.
 Allocators do this when `free()` is handed a pointer it never issued, the same pointer twice, or a heap whose bookkeeping a stray write has damaged.
-Which signal a given bug produces depends on the allocator: glibc raises SIGABRT with a diagnostic, the macOS allocator gives SIGTRAP, and a use-after-free that reaches unmapped pages gives SIGSEGV on both.
+Which signal a bug produces depends on the allocator: glibc raises SIGABRT with a diagnostic, the macOS allocator gives SIGTRAP, and a use-after-free that reaches unmapped pages gives SIGSEGV on both.
 In every case, the process terminates from inside native code.
 No exception, no `finally` block, no traceback.

 ## Locking